What is Employer Branding and How to Build It

 1) Have a clear understanding of your company

-First off, employers must have a clear understanding of the direction they want to take their company - this includes having a clear understanding of the values, vision, and mission.
+First off, employers must have a clear understanding of the direction they want to take their company - this includes having a clear understanding of the company values, vision, and mission.
 Organizations also need to be able to clearly communicate company values, vision, and mission to employees.
 One study found that companies that rated highly on a purposeful mission saw a 49% lower attrition rate, and 73% of employees working for a purposeful mission felt more engaged in the workplace.

 2) Have a clear employee value proposition